Dražeta: Similar names and surnames

-Historical records about name Dražeta
+Historical records about the name Dražeta

 Inscription from Čičevo

-The oldest recorded data about the personal name Dražeta is found in a stone inscription in Saint Peter's church in Crnče, Donje Čičevo near Trebinje.
-It was made between 1177 and 1200 AD and says: "Poleta, Drusan (Družan) and Dražeta buried their mother in the days of glorious Duke Hramko (Hranko, Sranko)" ("Poleta, Drusan (Družan), Dražeta činu raku nad materiju (materom) u dani slavnoga kneza Hramka").
+The earliest known record of the personal name Dražeta appears in a stone inscription in the Church of Saint Peter in Crnče, Donje Čičevo near Trebinje.
+The inscription is dated to the period between 1177 and 1200 and reads:

+"Poleta, Drusan (Družan), and Dražeta buried their mother in the days of the glorious Duke Hramko (Hranko, Sranko)."

+(Original: "Poleta, Drusan (Družan), Dražeta činu raku nad materiju (materom) u dani slavnoga kneza Hramka.")

 Bosnian Church supreme priest

-In the beginning of the 13th century, one of the religious leaders of the Bosnian Church had name Dražeta.
-There are two history sources that mention this person: Bilinopoljska izjava (the statement of Bilino Polje; Bilino Polje abjuration) and the list of djed of the Bosnian Church.
+At the beginning of the 13th century, one of the senior clerics of the Bosnian Church bore the name Dražeta.
+Two historical sources mention this individual: the Bilinopoljska izjava (Bilino Polje abjuration) and the list of djed of the Bosnian Church.

-The abjuration of Bilino Polje is a document in which leaders of Bosnian Church (rarely but still sometimes alleged as Bogumils), in front of the emissary of the Pope Innocent III, declared that they abjure, that is deny their heresy.
-The statement was signed on April 8, 1203, in Bilino Polje near Zenica, and one of the Bosnian Church leaders that signed the document had name Dražeta.
-Names of other priors were: Dragič, Ljubin, Pribiš, Ljuben, Radoš and Vladoš.
-In this time, Dragič was the supreme priest ("djed"), while Ljubin and Dražeta were his deputies ("gosti"), but both of them will later become the supreme priests.
-After the statement was signed, Ljubin and Dražeta went to Hungarian king Emerik and, in front of him, they swore that they will fulfil decisions from the statement.
-However, this statement had only formal character since the Bosnian krstjani, as the members of the Bosnian Church were known and called themselves, despite the signed statement, continued to practice their faith.
+The Bilino Polje abjuration is a document in which the leaders of the Bosnian Church—sometimes identified in historical literature as Bogumils—formally renounced heresy before an emissary of Pope Innocent III.
+The statement was signed on 8 April 1203, in Bilino Polje near Zenica.
+One of the signatories was named Dražeta.
+Other priors listed in the document include Dragič, Ljubin, Pribiš, Ljuben, Radoš, and Vladoš.
+At the time, Dragič held the position of supreme priest (djed), while Ljubin and Dražeta served as his deputies (gosti).
+Both later became supreme priests themselves.

+Following the signing of the abjuration, Ljubin and Dražeta travelled to King Emeric of Hungary, before whom they swore to uphold the provisions of the document.
+Despite this formal declaration, historical sources indicate that the members of the Bosnian Church, known as krstjani, continued to practise their faith largely unchanged.

-Other source that speaks about krstjani leader named Dražeta is the List of djed of the Bosnian Church, which is found in the so-called Bible of Batal or Batal's Gospel from 1393, written for Bosnian nobleman Batal, who was tepačija at the Bosnian court.
-The list mention names of all supreme priests of Bosnian Church, from the middle of the 11th century to 1393.
-This list show that, after Dragič, the supreme priest of the Bosnian krstjani was Ljuben and after Ljuben it was Dražeta.
-Thus, Dražeta was the supreme priest ("djed") of the Bosnian Church.
-It is assumed that Dražeta administered Bosnian Church from 1215 to 1220.
+Another reference to a Bosnian Church leader named Dražeta appears in the list of supreme priests preserved in the so-called Batal's Gospel (1393), written for the Bosnian nobleman Batal, who held the court title of tepačija.
+This list records the succession of supreme priests from the mid-11th century to 1393.
+According to the list, Ljuben succeeded Dragič as supreme priest, followed by Dražeta.
+Dražeta is therefore regarded as having served as djed of the Bosnian Church, likely between 1215 and 1220.

-Inscription on stećak
+Inscription on a stećak

-There is one inscription from 1258 written on stećak (Bosnian medieval tombstone), which mention stonecutter who had name Dražeta.
-The tombstone was found in Gornje Hrasno between Neum and Stolac, in Bosnia and Herzegovina.
+An inscription dated to 1258 and carved on a stećak (medieval Bosnian tombstone) mentions a stonecutter named Dražeta.
+The tombstone was discovered in Gornje Hrasno, between Neum and Stolac, in Bosnia and Herzegovina.